kubermatic/kubermatic/docs/proposals/openstack-ccm-migration.md

 Kubelets.

-The reconciling logic of the `cluster_controller` in the seed-controller-manager has to be enhanced to detect wheter a migration was triggered and determine the stage of the migration in order to apply the required adjustments to the resources involved (KAS, KCM, CCM).
+The reconciling logic of the `cluster_controller` in the seed-controller-manager has to be enhanced to detect whether a migration was triggered and determine the stage of the migration in order to apply the required adjustments to the resources involved (KAS, KCM, CCM).